svennd/ProxmoxVE/AppName.sh-Scripts.md

 ### 3.3 **Check version**

-- Befoer updating, check if a new version exists.
+- Before updating, check if a new version exists.
   - We use the `${APPLICATION}_version.txt` file created in `/opt` during the install to compare new versions against the currently installed version.

 Example with a Github Release: